dart-lang/sdk/runtime/docs/index.md

   print('}');
 }

-// Call printAnimal(...) a lot of times with an intance of Cat.
+// Call printAnimal(...) a lot of times with an instance of Cat.
 // As a result printAnimal(...) will be optimized under the
 // assumption that obj is always a Cat. for (var i = 0; i < 50000; i++)